Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 But all of this is information that Minerva would have had no way of knowing yet if it really was the day after the attack and she’d been sitting on a wall all day.
 With the timeline we are encouraged to believe this was taking place in, there is no way that she could have known anything of the current happenings.
 She basically got dropped into the story like a Deus ex Machina to tell the reader what was going on, and what we were all supposed to think about it.
 At that point, we had no choice but to accept it.
 But it really doesn’t hold water.

-The whole missing 24 hours business is intractable, and the fact that, acto the omniscient narrator, Harry was clearly stated as being dumped on the Dursleys on Tuesday night (or early Wednesday morning) is non-negotiable.
+The whole missing/extra 24 hours business is intractable, and the fact that, acto the omniscient narrator, Harry was clearly stated as being dumped on the Dursleys on Tuesday night (or early Wednesday morning) is non-negotiable.

 So let’s go back and take another look at all of it with a view of this all taking place some three days after the Potters were murdered.

 Admittedly, Hagrid has not ever been what anyone could call a reliable witness, even if he is a truthful one.
-Plus, it was his account in PoA which sets up the “missing” 24 hours conundrum in the first place.
+Plus, it was his account in PoA which set up the “missing” 24 hours conundrum in the first place.
 So its reliability is already compromised.

 If we completely disregard Hagrid’s statements for the moment, the rest of what we are left with falls into place fairly easily, and does actually make sense of everything else that we are shown.